 “Near Me” Searches Are At an All-Time High

 Smartphone users (in other words, just about everyone), favor “near me” syntax when searching for services more each year.
 That’s just further evidence that your office should be located near your potential clients.

-You don’t have to have 1,000 backlinks to rank well for proximity-based searches, and you needn’t have invested thousands of dollars in law firm SEO strategy – you simply need to have a good Google My Business listing and a nearby address.
+You don’t have to have 1,000 backlinks to rank well for proximity-based searches, and you needn’t have invested thousands of dollars in law firm SEO – you simply need to have a good Google My Business listing and a nearby address.